The CTE officially opened its doors in August, 2011. For the past three years, the task force assigned to imagine and design it has been hard at work.

 The CTE Steering Committee

-The CTE task force which shaped plans for the Center will now become the CTE Steering Committee.
+The CTE task force which shaped plans for the Center became the CTE Steering Committee.
 Membership comprises representatives from each school, the Library, and CIT.
-Beginning with Fall 2011, members will serve two-year terms and be nominated by their respective Deans.
-Additionally, winners of the University Distinguished Teaching Award will sit on the committee for one year following their award.
+Members will serve two-year terms and are nominated by their respective Deans.
+Additionally, winners of the University Distinguished Teaching Award may sit on the committee for one year following their award.